py2ai/py2ai.github.io/_posts/2019-08-10-lab2-Building-Multilayer-keras-model.md

 ```

 Thats all for this lab 2.
 In the next lab 3 we will learn about training the model with some data.
-Code for the lab can be found [here](https://github.com/py2ai/Keras-Labs).
+Code is [Available](https://github.com/py2ai/Keras-Labs).
 I hope this lab will be helpful for the beginners.